backup/backup/README.md

 ## Project Status: Maintenance-Only ##

 This project is not under active development, although we will continue to provide support for current users, and at least one more maintenance release: version 5.0.
-The version 5.0 release will include support for Ruby 2.4, and various other fixes.
+The version 5.0 release will include support for Ruby 2.4, Ruby 2.5, and various other fixes.
 Future releases of Backup will only include bug fixes.

 If you use this project and would like to develop it further, please introduce yourself on the [maintainers wanted][Maintainers wanted] ticket.

-**Copyright (c) 2009-2017 [Michael van Rooijen][] ( [@mrrooijen] )**
+**Copyright (c) 2009-2018 [Michael van Rooijen][] ( [@mrrooijen] )**
 Released under the **MIT** [LICENSE](LICENSE).

 [Installation]:  http://backup.github.io/backup/v4/installation